 1) Time-consuming: For many individuals they find that investing in the stock market is time consuming and a complex task.
 It takes a lot of research and understanding stock investing terminology, reading financial statements and monitoring your investments.

 2) Potential risks: There is a huge risk during market downturn or economic slowdown that you will lose the value of your investments.
 Additionally, when the company is also experiencing financial difficulties stock price could decline.

 3) Emotional roller coaster: Stock price goes up and down every second during market hours.
 The price fluctuations make irrational behavior for a lot of investors to react by selling for fear of losing their investments.

 My Final Thoughts

 In summary, there are definitely good points and drawbacks between the two types of investments.
-In addition, I also believe that it comes down to your own goals and personality.
+Additionally, I also believe that it comes down to your own goals and the kind of investor you are.
 Some investors prefer real estate over the stock market and vice versa.
 Undoubtedly, many investors who have the resources are capable of doing both, which is an excellent portfolio diversification.